-- 38.1 Parental Leave entitlements are governed by the NES and this Agreement provides additional entitlements. - 38.2 Eligibility for Paid Parental Leave - (a) Full Time Employees To be eligible for paid parental leave, a full time employee must have completed at least 12 months of continuous service prior to the expected date of birth or prior to the date of taking custody of the adopted child. - (b) Part-Time Employees To be eligible for paid parental leave a part-time employee must have completed at least 12 months of continuous service prior to the expected date of birth or prior to the date of taking custody of the adopted child. - (c) Regular Casual Employees a regular casual employee is entitled to 12 months unpaid parental leave only if the employee has had at least 12 months of continuous service with the Hospital.
+- 38.1 Parental Leave entitlements are governed by the NES and this Agreement provides additional entitlements. - 38.2 Eligibility for Paid Parental Leave

+- (a) Full Time and Part-Time Employees To be eligible for paid parental leave, the employee must have completed at least 12 months of continuous service prior to the expected date of birth or prior to the date of taking custody of the adopted child. - (b) Regular Casual Employees a regular casual employee is entitled to 12 months unpaid parental leave only if the employee has had at least 12 months of continuous service with the Hospital.